Skin Type 25 February 2026

 Common Mistakes People With Sensitive Skin Make

-• Over exfoliating in hopes of smoother skin
+• Over-exfoliating in the hope of smoother skin.

 Can Sensitive Skin Become Less Reactive

 In many cases, yes.
-When the skin barrier is repaired and maintained, sensitivity often decreases significantly.
-Avoiding triggers and focusing on gentle care allows your skin to regain strength.
+When the barrier is repaired and maintained, skin often becomes less reactive and more comfortable over time.

 When to See a Dermatologist